 - Tropical Nomad Coworking Space – get a trial pass at this coworking space with a beach-house vibe

 - Outpost Canggu Coworking – join a community of global remote workers at this fun coworking and coliving space

-- Kinship Studio Bali – work at the communal workspace and join many creative events run by Kinship Studio
+- Kinship Studio Bali – work in the communal workspace and join many creative events run by Kinship Studio

 12. Find smoothie bowls and healthy food options at a cafe in Canggu